I’ve just drafted a new section to add to the Coaching Website Guide’s front, which I’m now updating for January 2018.

 And then magic happened …

-After the brave move of restructuring my business from the client’s perspective, I was able to generate 10,000 dollars from 3 new clients in a single week while abroad visiting my girlfriend in Paris.
+After the brave move of restructuring my business from the client’s perspective, I generated 10,000 dollars from 3 new clients in a single week while abroad visiting my girlfriend in Paris.

-I was able to travel because my father worked for a major airline, making tickets cheap, accommodations were covered by my girlfriend, and I could save on rent in New York City.
+I traveled because my father worked for a major airline, making tickets cheap, my girlfriend had a place, so no accommodation costs, and I could save on rent in New York City.
 This trip actually saved me money.

 From then on, I averaged a dozen new leads each month.

-It sounds stupidly simple, but from my own experience and reviewing over 1,000 coach websites, it’s difficult to do.
+It sounds stupidly simple, but from my own experience and from reviewing over 1000 coach websites, it’s difficult to do.

-But, I applied the learnings from this aha moment to the websites I built for my clients who are coaches, just like you.
+But, I applied the learnings from this aha moment to the websites I built for my coaches, just like you.
 And it was no surprise that it worked for them as well.
 These coaches were getting more and more clients, especially via the Web.

-In fact, I think the design for the client approach is even more vital for coaches than web designer because “coaching” is this invisible, amorphous thing.
+In fact, I think the design for the client approach is even more vital for coaches than web designers because “coaching” is this invisible, amorphous thing.

 There’s a lot more to the story.
-More for another day.
-For now, let’s just take this wisdom and design a website for your clients so you can confidently get out the and start generating new client leads.
+For now, let’s take this wisdom and design a website for your clients so you can confidently get out and start generating new client leads.

 So you can go live in your dream location, run your coaching business online and earn an income as a paid coach!
 Or maybe just work from a cafe, have time flexibility and enjoy being a coach?